itoth43/Tutorial-Unity3d-and-VR/README.md

 # A Unity3D and VR tutorial
-## using game development and VR concepts
+## Using Game Development and VR concepts

 (This page was created for the CUhackit Hackathon at Clemson University Spring of 2018)